Bootstrapping Quantum Hamiltonians with Symmetry

 One promising approach that has yet to become commonly used is semidefinite relaxation.
-The basic idea, which can be traced back at least to Coleman \cite{Coleman1963} is that for a many-body Hamiltonian written in terms of some operator algebra (e.g., fermionic, bosonic, or spin) the ground state energy can typically be expressed as a linear combination of a small number of correlation functions (CFs).
-If one minimizes the energy directly over those CFs subject to a relaxed (i.e., weakened) form of the constraint requiring that the CFs are compatible with a physical many-body state, then one will always achieve a lower bound on the true ground state energy.
+The basic idea, which can be traced back at least to Coleman \cite{Coleman1963} is that for a many-body Hamiltonian written in terms of some operator algebra (e.g., fermionic, bosonic, or spin) the ground state energy can often be expressed as a linear combination of a small number of expectation values (EVs).
+If one minimizes the energy directly over those EVs subject to a relaxed (i.e., weakened) form of the constraint requiring that the EVs are compatible with a physical many-body state, then one will always achieve a lower bound on the true ground state energy.
 This minimization problem naturally takes the form of a semidefinite program (SDP), which is a type of convex optimization problem for which efficient polynomial scaling numerical algorithms are known \cite{Vandenberghe1996,Boyd2004}.
-Semidefinite relaxation methods have been studied in the context of quantum chemistry \cite{Mazziotti2020,Mazziotti2023}, condensed matter theory \cite{Barthel2012,Baumgratz2012,Haim2020,Lin2022,Wang2024,Khoo2024,Gao2024}, and high energy theory \cite{Han2020,Berenstein2021,Berenstein2024}.
+Semidefinite relaxation methods have been studied in the context of quantum chemistry \cite{Mazziotti2020,Mazziotti2023}, condensed matter theory \cite{Barthel2012,Baumgratz2012,Haim2020,Han2020a,Lin2022,Wang2024,Khoo2024,Gao2024}, and high energy theory \cite{Han2020,Berenstein2021,Berenstein2024}.

 One consideration that has not yet received sufficient attention is the role of symmetry in semidefinite relaxation.
-In many earlier works, symmetries such as particle number, spatial translation, or time translation were used to relate CFs or set CFs to zero, thereby reducing the number of optimization parameters \cite{Mazziotti2020,Mazziotti2023,Barthel2012,Baumgratz2012,Haim2020,Lin2022,Wang2024,Khoo2024,Gao2024,Han2020,Berenstein2021,Berenstein2024}.
-In some of these papers, symmetries were additionally used to block diagonalize the positive semidefiniteness constraints \cite{Barthel2012,Baumgratz2012,Lin2022,Wang2024,Khoo2024,Gao2024}.
-Nonetheless, a full understanding is still missing.
+In many earlier works, symmetries such as particle number, spatial translation, or time translation were used to relate EVs or set EVs to zero, thereby reducing the number of optimization variables \cite{Mazziotti2020,Mazziotti2023,Barthel2012,Baumgratz2012,Haim2020,Lin2022,Wang2024,Khoo2024,Gao2024,Han2020,Han2020a,Berenstein2021,Berenstein2024}.
+In some of these papers, symmetries were additionally used to compress the positive semidefiniteness constraints.
+Nonetheless, a general and systematic approach to symmetry is still missing.